China bars millions from travel for ‘social credit’ offenses

-BEIJING — Forgot to pay a fine in China?
+BEIJING — Skipped paying a fine in China?
 Then forget about buying an airline ticket.

-Would-be air travelers were blocked from buying tickets 17.5 million times last year under a controversial “social credit” system the ruling Communist Party says will improve public behavior.
+Would-be air travelers were blocked from buying tickets 17.5 million times last year for “social credit” offenses including unpaid taxes and fines under a controversial system the ruling Communist Party says will improve public behavior.

-Some 5.5 million people were barred from buying train tickets, according to the National Public Credit Information Center.
-In an annual report, it said 128 people were blocked from leaving China because they were behind on their taxes.
+Others were barred 5.5 million times from buying train tickets, according to the National Public Credit Information Center.
+In an annual report, it said 128 people were blocked from leaving China due to unpaid taxes.

 Authorities have experimented with “social credit” since 2014 in areas across China.
 Points are deducted for breaking the law or, in some areas, offenses as minor as walking a dog without a leash.